|

 What Is Borderline Personality Disorder?

 According to the Mayo Clinic, BPD is a mental condition that affects the way you think about yourself and others.
 A person suffering from BPD has difficulty functioning on a daily basis and may exhibit signs of impulsiveness, frequent mood swings and inappropriate anger.
-Despite intense feelings of abandonment, often accompanied by intense self-loathing, the symptoms of BPD often push away those close to a sufferer.
+Though intense self-loathing and feelings of abandonment occur regularly, these symptoms of BPD often push away the people a person values most.

 Here are some other facts about BPD: